egoist/tooling/README.md

 ## Adapter

-An adapter can mutate the webpack config tooling uses, it's often used to adapt specific framework like `react` and `vue`.
+An adapter can mutate the webpack config tooling uses, it can use all options in config file and is often used to adapt specific framework like `react` and `vue`.

 Check out the [docs](/docs/adapter.md) for adapter.